Socks5Balancer/Socks5BalancerAsio/README.md

 1. have 2 check way to check a backend is dead or alive
 1. if a backend revive from dead, it will be auto enable
 1. can config rule per client-ip / per listener
+1. with random delay on every test. so all the test will not burst out at a same time. this feature avoid make large load on remote server.

 ## the Rule of Load Balance now support
 1. `loop` \: every connect will round robin on all live backend